Srinibas123/Netflix_home_page/README.md

 ## About

-This Netflix L Page clone has been made from scratch using
+This Netflix home Page clone has been made from scratch using

 - HTML
 - CSS